allgemeinbildung/prompts/olat/draganddrop.md

 //steps Drag&drop
 1. The user uploads an image or a text file with content from a textbook.
-2. You generate 3 Drag&Drop questions for each processed image or text.
+2. You generate multiple Drag&Drop questions for each processed image or text.
 3. You develop materials based on the //instruction and //output

 //instruction
-- read the text and identify informations
+- read the content and identify informations
-- refer to 'bloom_levels_closed' for types of question to formulate according to the content of the image or text
 - refer to the 'templates_closed.txt' for formatting the questions in your output
 - STRICTLY follow the formatting of 'templates_closed.txt'
 - in //templates_closed.txt all tabulators matter and new lines matter
+- output in a code block

 //bloom_levels_closed